chuxlouis/Decentessentailsconglomerate/README.md

 > 🛑 *This is not just code.
 This is a movement.*

 ## ❤️ Support My Work
-Scan the QR code below or send crypto directly to:

 - BTC/ETH/BNB: `0x8082C324f09a5d52d3641152314db8a5D6E65966`
 - USDT TRC20: `TFtCXr64fVHwbtfsqX4d79fikv5XRrsffH`
 - Opay or GTBank?
 Ask me on Telegram.